 39 Id. at 293-94 (internal citations and quotation omitted).
-40 USSG §2L1.1(b)(3).

-history points pursuant to Chapter Four" of the Guidelines Manual.
-In United States v.
-Cortez-Gonzalez, the Fifth Circuit held there is no temporal limitation to determine which predicate offenses can invoke the enhancement.
-The court noted that Application Note 2 does not prohibit using prior felony convictions that are ineligible for criminal history points due to the passage of time as predicate offenses for an enhancement under $\S 2L1.1(b)(3).43$ 4.
+3. Section 2L1.1(b)(3)-Prior Immigration Convictions If the defendant committed any part of the instant offense after sustaining (A) a conviction for a felony immigration and naturalization offense, increase by 2 levels; or (B) two (or more) convictions for felony immigration and naturalization offenses, each such conviction arising out of a separate prosecution, increase by 4 levels.
+40 This enhancement also implicates the calculation of criminal history under the guidelines.
+Application Note 2 instructs that "[p]rior felony conviction(s) resulting in an adjustment under subsection (b)(3) are also counted for purposes of determining criminal history points pursuant to Chapter Four" of the Guidelines Manual.41 In United States v.
+Cortez-Gonzalez, the Fifth Circuit held there is no temporal limitation to determine which predicate offenses can invoke the enhancement.42 The court noted that Application Note 2 does not prohibit using prior felony convictions that are ineligible for criminal history points due to the passage of time as predicate offenses for an enhancement under §2L1.1(b)(3).43 4.
 Section 2L1.1(b)(4)-Unaccompanied Minors If the offense involved the smuggling, transporting, or harboring of a minor who was unaccompanied by the minor's parent, adult relative, or legal guardian, increase by 4 levels.
-44 The definition of "minor" includes an individual under the age of 18.45 Because this specific offense characteristic was amended effective November 1, 2016,46 it may raise ex post facto issues for defendants whose offenses occurred before that date.47 In general, "[t]he court shall use the Guidelines Manual in effect on the date that the defendant is sentenced" unless doing so would violate the ex post facto clause of the Constitution, in which case, "the court shall use the Guidelines Manual in effect on the date that the offense of conviction was committed."48 5.
-Section 2L1.1(b)(5)-Dangerous Weapons If a firearm was discharged, increase by 6 levels,...
-If a dangerous weapon (including a firearm) was brandished or otherwise used, increase by 4 levels,...
-If a dangerous weapon (including a firearm) was possessed, increase by 2 levels.49 Section 2L1.1(b)(5) provides for graduated increases to the base offense level if a firearm was discharged or a dangerous weapon (including a firearm) was brandished or 41 USSG §2L1.1, comment. (n.2).
+44 The definition of "minor" includes an individual under the age of 18.45 Because this specific offense characteristic was amended effective November 1, 2016,46 it may raise ex post facto issues for defendants whose offenses occurred before that date.47 In general, "[t]he court shall use the Guidelines Manual in effect on the date that the defendant is sentenced" unless doing so would violate the ex post facto clause of the Constitution, in 40 USSG §2L1.1(b)(3).

-$^{^{43}}$ Id. (quoting USSG §2L1.2, comment. (n.3)) (differentiating §2L1.1(b)(3) from the guideline at §2L1.2(b), where Application Note 3 to §2L1.2 specifically states courts are to "use only those convictions that receive criminal history points under §4A1.1(a), (b), or (c)" (emphasis omitted)).
+43 Id. (quoting USSG §2L1.2, comment. (n.3)) (differentiating §2L1.1(b)(3) from the guideline at §2L1.2(b), where Application Note 3 to §2L1.2 specifically states courts are to "use only those convictions that receive criminal history points under §4A1.1(a), (b), or (c)" (emphasis omitted)).
 44 USSG §2L1.1(b)(4).